hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/RouterGuide.md

 In addition to `String` `ByteBuffer`, `HTTPResponseStatus` and `Optional` have also been extended to conform to `ResponseGenerator`.

-It is also possible to extend `Codable` objects to generate `Response` by conforming these objects to `ResponseEncodable`.
+It is also possible to extend `Codable` objects to generate a `Response` by conforming these objects to ``ResponseEncodable``.
 The object will use the response encoder attached to your context to encode these objects.
 If an object conforms to `ResponseEncodable` then also so do arrays and dictionaries of these objects.
+Read more about generating `Response`s via `Codable` in <doc:ResponseEncoding>.

 ### Wildcards